 - Website browsing shouldn’t be a quest to find hidden CTAs – If a visitor can’t find something on the website quickly enough, it does not exist for that visitor.

-- Moderation is key – If you try to put the emphasis on too many qualities of your business, everything loses importance.
+- Moderation is critical – If you try to emphasize too many qualities of your business, everything loses importance.

-- Delays are a big NO – Any delay in loading pages or returning search results causes frustration and makes the website lose credibility which Google is now penalizing for in their search results.
-To have a better understanding of Funnel Optimization, the following article is a good read.
+- Delays are a big NO – Any delay in loading pages or returning search results causes frustration and makes the website lose credibility, which Google is now penalizing for in their search results.
+The following article is an excellent read to understand Funnel Optimization better.

-- Keep the choices to a minimum.
-You need to help visitors solve a problem, not add to their problem by giving them so many options they are left confused.
+- Keep the choices to a minimum – You need to help visitors solve a problem, not add to their problem by giving them so many options they need clarification.

 Don’ts of the Awareness Stage: